Prime Minister (Temporary Replacement) Bill

 Government Spending

 The bill does not directly increase or decrease government spending.
-The salary of the Prime Minister will simply be transferred to the individual temporarily filling the role.
+The Prime Minister's salary continues to be paid, but it simply transfers to the temporary replacement.
+No new funding is allocated.

 Groups Affected

-• The Public: The bill ensures that the government continues to function during periods of Prime Ministerial incapacity.
+- The Public: The bill aims to ensure continuity of government and minimise disruption during a period of Prime Ministerial incapacity.

 Powered by nyModel